 - How to apply it

-As content takes a more prominent role in marketing and SEO in particular, what are some key considerations and techniques in approaching content production?
+As content quality takes a more prominent role in SEO, what are some key considerations and techniques in approaching content production?

 Dan Petrovic’s recent Whiteboard Friday at Moz got me thinking.
-The premise of his talk is his own recent finding that only 16% of people he surveyed read all of an article word-for-word, which just happens to be the exact same statistic Jakob Nielsen came up with in 1997.
+The premise was his own recent finding that only 16% of people he surveyed read all of an article word-for-word, and this just happens to be the exact same statistic Jakob Nielsen came up with in 1997.

 I’ve been tinkering with Freebase and structured data for so long I can’t be sure exactly how this happened, but it turns out I’ve got a Knowledge Graph result.
 Which isn’t bad going since Knowledge Graph describes entities and I am, well, a nonentity.